Luphen1/Luphen1/README.md

 MySQL - is used to change the data type from age numeric value Column to string data type Column which enhances readibility and simplicity for visualization purposes
 Power Bi - Creating Report

-The analysis results are summarize as follow
+The analysis results are summarize as follow;

-Female has the highest occurrence of gender in the dataset Young adult age group has the highest glucose variation Elder age group has the highest occurrence of gender Adult has the highest impulse above average in the dataset Elder occurs to have the highest occurrence of age in the dataset Senior age group has the most average glucose
+1.Female has the highest occurrence of gender in the dataset

+2.Young adult age group has the highest glucose variation

+3.Elder age group has the highest occurrence of gender

+4.Adult has the highest impulse above average in the dataset

+5.Elder occurs to have the highest occurrence of age in the dataset

+6. Senior age group has the most average glucose

-Senior age group are most risk to high blood pressure Elder age group has the highest average troponin
+7. Senior age group are most risk to high blood pressure

+8. Elder age group has the highest average troponin

-There are high risk of heart attack in the dataset for the average glucose Elder age group has the highest risk of heart attack in the dataset Young adult age group has the highest percentage attack of high blood pressure while the teenager has lowest percentage of low blood pressure
+9. There are high risk of heart attack in the dataset for the average glucose

+10.Elder age group has the highest risk of heart attack in the dataset

+11.Young adult age group has the highest percentage attack of high blood pressure while the teenager has lowest percentage of low blood pressure

 ### 📚 Continuous Learning: